rclone/rclone/docs/content/swift.md

 Here are the command line options specific to this cloud storage system.

+#### --swift-storage-policy=STRING ####
+Apply the specified storage policy when creating a new container.
+The policy cannot be changed afterwards.
+The allowed configuration values and their meaning depend on your Swift storage provider.

 #### --swift-chunk-size=SIZE ####

 Above this size files will be chunked into a _segments container.
 The